Board of Commissioners

 Aeronautics Board of Trustees

 The Kalamazoo County Aeronautics Board of Trustees is responsible for the authoritative oversight of the Airport, and for the nurturing and development of the Airport as a key economic development and marketing tool for the entire Southwest Michigan Region.
-Meetings are held the second Thursday of each month at 10:30 a.m. in the Kalamazoo/Battle Creek International Airport.
-Conference room, second floor of the terminal building, 5235 Portage Road.
-Call 388-3668 for additional position information.
+Meetings are held at 10:30 a.m. on the 2nd Thursday of each month in the Kalamazoo/Battle Creek International Airport, 5235 Portage Road, Kalamazoo MI (2nd floor in the Administration Office).
+Contact: Airport Director David Reid 269-388-3668.

 Animal Services & Enforcement Advisory Board